dwolfzorn/meeting-calculator/README.md

-# meeting-calculator
+# Meeting Calculator
-Simple website to calculate meeting cost based on attendees
+Simple website to calculate meeting cost based on attendees.
+Select from a list of preset attendees, or add your own.